 Contact Ariana: ariana.viscione at gmail.com

-Ariana Viscione is an advocate, writer, and lifelong learner whose work has largely focused on children and adolescents with mental health issues, and developmentally disabled people in settings that include forensic, academic, and other non-profit settings.
+Ariana Viscione is an advocate, writer, and lifelong learner whose work has largely focused on children and adolescents with mental health issues as well as those who are on the Autism Spectrum.
+Her work has spanned across settings that include forensic, academic, and other non-profit settings.
 She has worked to advance the overall acceptance of marginalized individuals through writing and speaking to politicians about policies that relate to juvenile justice and disability, assisting families and their children with navigating the Massachusetts special education system, and by challenging the systems in which she exists in from academia and non-profit agencies, to daily social situations and interactions in order to promote intersectionality and understanding.
-Currently, Ariana serves as a Council member of the Massachusetts Developmental Disabilities Council, the Coalition to Defend Special Education, and SpectrumBoston, and has received Spark for Autism's "Autism Hero" Award (2017) for the work she has done to advocate and educate individuals about Autism Spectrum Disorder.
+Currently, Ariana works as a Licensed Clinical Social Worker (LCSW) in an outpatient agency and focuses her works to include solution-focused, strength based practices into her professional setting, as well as holds the position as Coordinator of School-Based Services, working on developing a counseling partnership with local elementary schools.
+In her spare time, Ariana serves as a Council member of the Massachusetts Developmental Disabilities Council, the Coalition to Defend Special Education, and SpectrumBoston, and has received Spark for Autism's "Autism Hero" Award (2017) for the work she has done to advocate and educate individuals about Autism Spectrum Disorder.

-Ariana has earned her Bachelors of Science in Human Services and Psychology in May 2015, and will go on to earn her Masters in Social Work (MSW) in May 2018.
+Ariana has earned her Bachelors of Science (B.S.) in Human Services and Psychology in May 2015, as well as her Masters in Social Work (MSW) in May 2018.
 She is also passionate about writing, having performed at spoken word events and published a handful of short stories and poems in various university literary magazines, anthologies, and online websites.
-She has recently finished a year-long research project where she was part of a team of researchers that looked at multiple aspects of Alcoholics Anonymous and analyzed which aspects were most beneficial to participants.
-She will present this research project in May 2018 as part of her Master's Thesis, and is interested in collaborating on future research projects along with a myriad of writing projects.
+She has recently finished a year-long research project where she was part of a team of researchers that looked at multiple aspects of Alcoholics Anonymous and analyzed which aspects were most beneficial to participants, presenting this as her Master's Thesis in May 2018 to her peers and faculty at her university.
+Ariana is interested in collaborating on future research projects along with a myriad of writing projects.

 Ariana is available as a source and for personal essays